sagemath/trac_to_gh/Issue 2151.md

 # Issue 2151: Error in quotient ring loaded from a file

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2151

 Original creator: SimonKing